 Klein, who transferred to Hamilton after one year at Fairfield University, completed a spectacular three-year baseball career with the Continentals last May.
 He made the 2013 NESCAC all-conference first team after he was on the all-conference and D3baseball.com Northeast Region all-region teams in 2012.
 He broke his own team record for walks in a season last year with 30 and finished third in walks on the program's all-time list.
 He is the team's all-time leader with an on-base percentage of .469, tied for third in doubles and is ranked fourth in career batting average.
 He also made the 2013 NESCAC All-Sportsmanship Team.

 Hamilton won 10 or more games every year from 2008 to 2010.
 It was the first time the Continentals posted double-digit victories three seasons in a row since the program was formed in 1884.

-Hamilton set team records for most runs, hits, runs batted in, doubles, total bases and stolen bases.
+Hamilton set team records for most runs, hits, runs batted in, doubles and total bases in 2009.
 Six players established eight single-season individual marks as well.
 Pitcher Max Foster '10 was a NESCAC all-conference first team selection.
-He became the team's first all-conference honoree since Steve Guillette '01 made the second team in 1999.
+Foster became the team's first all-conference honoree since Steve Guillette '01 made the second team in 1999.

 Hamilton's home is the Royce Baseball Field, which is named for Steve Royce (Class of 1914).
 Royce played professional baseball with the old New York Giants for one season.
-After he graduated from Hamilton in June of 1914, Royce joined a State League team in Binghamton, but was transferred to the Giants before he could play any games.
+After he graduated from Hamilton in June of 1914, Royce joined a State League team in Binghamton but was transferred to the Giants before he could play any games.
 The pitcher's control was praised by several veterans, including Cy Young.
 The season ended in the fall, and Royce enrolled at New York University in order to pursue a career in law.
 He never played professional baseball again.